Is Wireless Home Internet Right for You?

 • People who move frequently or live in strong 5G coverage areas

-On the other hand, if you upload large files, work in data-intensive fields or you're heavily into gaming or cloud computing, fiber may be the better long-term choice.
+On the other hand, if you upload large files, work in data-intensive fields or you're heavily into gaming or cloud computing, fiber might be the better long-term choice if available.

 Making the right choice for your home